MrBertieG/pic-shack-p5/README.md

 <br><br>

 ### Existing Bugs
-The CSS files someitmes doesn't load on the first attempt.
+The CSS file someitmes doesn't load on the first attempt.
 The browsers needs to be hard refreshed and the CSS document will kick in.
+This is to do with stored cache.
+A quick fix is to hard refresh the page or prowse in incognito mode.
+Long fix would be to work a solution on how to load the CSS and JS faster.

 <br><br>